aym00n-djrak/Blockchain/Lessons/Week_3.md

 private key : decryt and create signatures. (are extemely privagte to indivuals)

 the public key should be kept in a public repository accessible to everyone and the private key should have to access this one.

+RSA algoritgm (Ron Rivest, Adi Shamir, and Leonard adleman) is possibly one of the most widely used public-key cryptographic algorithms for encrypting and signing messages

+Confidentiality : Encryption/ Decryption Authentification (digital signature) : authenticity/Non-repudiation/Integrity